Introduction

 ./vendor/bin/typo3 extension:activate t3monitoringConfiguration:

-- Set error threshold (e.g., 3 failed attempts)
+- Set the error threshold (e.g. 3 failed attempts)

 Step 3: Register Clients